 A mid-year treasury management report - This will update Members with the progress of the treasury position, amending prudential indicators as necessary, and whether any policies require revision.

-An annual treasury report - This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.
+An annual treasury report - This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.